amesclir/PlantPhylomojiChromEvol/README.md

 # PlantPhylomojiChromEvol
 PlantPhylomojiChromEvol

-This is based on the orginal idea of G Huertas Ramos https://github.com/ghuertaramos/PlantPhylomoji
+This is based on the orginal idea of G Huerta Ramos https://github.com/ghuertaramos/PlantPhylomoji

 These are some of the packages that has been used here: